TABLE OF CONTENTS

 If someone abandons a vehicle on private property - or public property, for that matter - you can’t simply claim it as yours.
 Even if the car has been sitting in your side yard for a year, don’t assume you can get a title and take ownership.
 The laws vary from state to state, but they are generally quite strict.
-It’s possible to get the car, but you have to follow legal procedures and maybe even go to a police auction (Method 1), or go to Common Pleas Court (Method 2).
+It’s possible to get the car, but you have to follow legal procedures and maybe even go to a police auction or Common Pleas Court.

 State laws determine how abandoned vehicles are handled

 In most states, an abandoned vehicle is considered junk or littering.
 The owner who abandoned the vehicle could be fined, in addition to having to pay the cost of towing and storage, if he or she tries to claim it.
 Law enforcement authorities have a procedure in place for handling abandoned vehicles, which includes: